 Black Friday Deals and January Sale – hairy friends, a quick update as we are in Black Friday, Christmas and January sale season.
 IPL machines almost always go on sale on Amazon during this time of year so if you’re thinking of buying, now is the time to do it.
 It’s when I bought mine with a huge discount.
 Which version to go for?
 Honestly, whichever one is on the best discount.
 From my comparisons, the improvements from one version to another are small.
 My machine is years old and still working well.

 Keep checking here on Amazon for deals on the Philips Lumea IPL Hair Removal Device.

 Keep checking here on Amazon for deals on all brands of IPL Hair Removal Devices.

 If you’re impatient and want the nutshell version of whether the Philips Lumea IPL works, my best ‘sum up’ answer is: yes, but not as well as you probably hope or expect.

 I know, that’s not the most helpful reply but you’ll understand why when you read the detailed review below.

 For me (and a lot of other people leaving reviews for Philips’ IPL at-home device), it’s one of those products that has a list of pros and cons and whether it’s worth buying and trying comes down to your specific needs and, let’s face it, body hair.

 Should you buy it?
 I’d lean towards yes because it has significantly reduced my body hair and over the course of a year, it’s paid for itself versus waxing.
 There are a bunch of other benefits too.

 Now I’m going to jump into the full review.
-I won’t bother going into what is IPL hair removal or the fact that it can only be used by people with certain skin tones and hair colour.
+I won’t bother going into what is IPL hair removal or the fact that it can only be used by people with certain skin tones and hair colours.
 I presume you already know that.
-Otherwise click on those links above if you don’t.
+Otherwise, click on those links above if you don’t.